-'''

 External links can be written in either of these ways,

 '''

-'''

-See the 'GHC Wiki http://ghc.haskell.org/wiki">http://ghc.haskell.org/wiki...GHC Wiki: http://ghc.haskell.org/wiki
+See the 'GHC Wiki for details.

+See the 'GHC Wiki' for details.

+..
+GHC Wiki: http://ghc.haskell.org/wiki

 '''

 To core library Haddock documentation

 It is often useful to be able to refer to the Haddock documention of the libraries shipped with GHC.
 The users guide's build system provides commands for referring to documentation for the following core GHC packages,